How does commercial property insurance coverage work?

 Rental property insurance vs. owned property insurance

 Commercial property insurance for property renters: If you rent commercial office space, you can purchase a policy that covers only owned items in the space.
 You may also need to insure equipment that you lease, depending on your arrangement with the owner.
+For any small businesses that rent commercial property, it is recommended that you purchase business renter's insurance.

 Commercial property insurance for property owners: If you own your business space, you can purchase a policy that covers the actual building and all contents, including mechanical and electrical systems.